Getting Started

 }

-}This lets you run CLI commands through your package manager (npx typebase-io-cli init, npx typebase-io-cli deploy, etc.) without installing the CLI globally.
-Any teammate who clones the repo and runs npm install will have access to the same CLI version.
+}This lets you run CLI commands through your package manager, e.g. npm run typebase init.
+The script is optional: because the CLI is installed as a local dev dependency, npx typebase-io-cli <command> works without it (that's the form used throughout these docs).
+Either way, any teammate who clones the repo and runs npm install gets the same CLI version.

 Using CommonJS?